 Ten Thousand emphasizes versatility above all else in the Interval Short, which it made for doing pretty much anything.
 It's ideal for infrequent yogis who might also want to wear them for running or working out, but it has all the features you'd want in a pair of shorts for yoga too.
 You can order it with a five-, seven- or nine-inch inseam, and with or without a liner.

-With a six-inch inseam, these are the shortest yoga shorts on this list, making them ideal for those who tend to heat up during yoga.
-They're lightweight and dry quickly too, but only include one small pocket and no liner.
+With a six-inch inseam, these are the shortest yoga shorts on this list, making them ideal for those who tend to heat up quickly during practice.
+Made of a nylon/elastene blend, Everlux is Lululemon's fastest-drying fabric — it's also super soft, stretchy and breathable.
+There's no liner, but there are handy zippered pockets.

 If you want to save some cash, consider buying a pair of performance briefs to wear beneath whatever athletic shorts you already own.
 Stance's are soft, stretchy and have a comfy lay-flat waistband.
 And if you feel the need to upgrade later down the road, you can always buy a liner-free pair of yoga shorts to wear over them.